howerj/cdb/readme.md

 to some and less to others.
 As such, apart from bugs, the library and test driver programs should be considered complete.

+The lack of a header might be solved in creative ways as:

+* The integrity of the file can be checked by making sure all pointers are within bounds, that key-value pairs are stored one after another and that each key is in the right bucket for that hash.
+* If a file successfully passes a verification it can be identified as a valid CDB file of that size, this means we would not need to store header information about the file type and structure.

+TODO:
+* [ ] Reduce data structure sizes needed
+* [ ] Bench mark this library against other CDB libraries, some ideas for increasing performance include; memory mapping files, reducing system calls, but most importantly - benchmark the code against other libraries.
+* [ ] Keep track of file position instead of using dirty flag
+* [ ] Document a possible file format/header format based on PNG specification,
+  document design decisions and improve documentation
+* [ ] Cleanup/Simplify C API and make multiple key retrieval more efficient
+* [ ] Remove TODOs before merging 4.0 branch onto master, squashing commits if needed.
+* [ ] Remove the pre-processor typedefs if possible and simplify header, removed unneeded or ugly header functions

 # BUGS

 For any bugs, email the [author][].
 It comes with a 'works on my machine